 Neuromuscular disorders such as stroke, spinal cord injury, or amputation can severely impair one's ability to perform grasp activities of daily living.
 Individuals may undergo rehabilitate movement coordination with physical therapy to relearn abilities such as skillful hand grasp or newly utilize a hand prosthesis.
-Our objective is to investigate the potential role of cognitive agency to optimize hand grasp rehabilitation.
+Our objective is to investigate the potential role of cognitive factors (such as sense of agency, attention and motivation) to optimize upper-extrememity rehabilitation.
 We hypothesize that when people have a greater sense of agency, the perception they truly initiate and control their hand movements, they will significantly improve grasp function rehabilitation.
-We are developing a methodology to systematically vary a subject’s perception of agency over a computerized virtual hand performing grasp.
-This work will serve as a more efficient platform to rehabilitate grasp function following stroke or developing better control systems for either electromechanical hands or neuroprostheses.
+We are developing a methodology to systematically leverage a subject’s cognitive factors to better control a computerized interface to perform reach and grasp.
+This work will serve as a more efficient platform to rehabilitate reach and grasp function following stroke or developing better control systems for either electromechanical hands or neuroprostheses.